How Long Is Alimony Paid In NJ?

 You’re looking at open duration alimony.

-That means payments continue indefinitely—unless you prove there’s been a major life change (like retirement, disability, or her remarriage).
+That means payments continue indefinitely, until there’s been a major life change (like retirement, disability, or remarriage).

-Yet for anyone divorce from September 10, 2014 onward, there is a PRESUMPTION that the payor of alimony can retire at age 67 and stop paying alimony.
+For anyone divorced from September 10, 2014 onward, there is a PRESUMPTION that the payor of alimony can retire at age 67 and stop paying alimony.

 But it's just that: a presumption.
-Meaning that it can be challenged.
+Meaning that it can be challenged by the person who is receiving alimony.

 If your marriage lasted under 20 years:

-Alimony cannot exceed the length of the marriage.
+Alimony cannot exceed the length of the marriage, but judges have wide discretion.

-A 13-year marriage could still result in 12+ years of payments, depending on how skillfully the case is presented (yet normally on a 13 year marriage one would not, in my experience, see a 12 year alimony payment).
+For example, a 13-year marriage could result in 12+ years of payments, depending on how skillfully the case is presented (yet normally on a 13 year marriage one would not, in my experience, see any where near a 12 year alimony payment).

 Each spouse’s income